 — Official bank verification of funds (English translation) with Current Exchange rate

-- Minimum of $55,000 for the first year of the three-year program, or $38,000 for the first year of the four-year program.
-Each year, an international student needs to show proof of funds for the continuing year before the beginning of each new school year.
-After the first year of the four-year program, the minimum amount of funds needed changes to $51,000.
-This amount increases due to Summer quarter enrollment.
+- Minimum of $59,888 for the first year of the MAc program, $59,824 for the first year of the MACM four-year program, and $61,758 for the DACM four-year degree program.
+Each year, the international student needs to show proof of funds for the continuing year before the beginning of each new school year.

 - Additional $20,000 per year for each dependent (spouse, child)